-NOTE: When installing the transmission, make certain that shifting is not impeded by restricted movability of the Bowden cable or rod linkage, by unsuitably positioned guide sheaves, too small a bending radius, etc. In order to mount a support for shift control cable connections, use the two threaded holes located above the shift cover on top of the gear housing.
-Refer to the WESTERBEKE parts list.
+NOTE: When installing the transmission, make certain that shifting is not impeded by restricted movability of the Bowden cable or rod linkage, by unsuitably positioned guide sheaves, too small a bending radius, etc. In order to mount a support bracket for shift cable to secure to, use the threaded pillar nuts located on the transmission housing above the shift lever.
+Refer to the model's parts list.